minimallinux/vue-skills-app/README.md

 # vue-skills-app
-A Simple Vue JS App to add a list of skills which you may (or may not) have! uses some css transitions and basic vue directives.
+A Simple Vue JS App to add a list of skills which you may (or may not) have! uses some css transitions and basic vue directives/validations and vue router.
 Use latest 3.0.0-beta.11 with Yarn etc.

 Clone and run yarn build to set up